Introduction

 If you would like to get your hands on this experience, download the Intuiface project from here.

-An Intuiface-based form can be bound via a Web Service API, .NET dll or Javascript function to any local or cloud-hosted data storage.
+An Intuiface-based form can be bound via a Web Service API, .NET dll, or Javascript application to any local or cloud-hosted data storage.
 See this article for details about how to create this kind of connection.

 Comments